silane/datetime-js/README.md

 ## Features
 This library has the almost same classes and functions as ["datetime" package in Python](https://docs.python.org/3/library/datetime.html).

-The differences are as follows.
+Differences are:
 - Identifier names are changed in order to adapt to JavaScript's naming style.
 - Some methods are not implemented.
 - Has some methods that are not in Python's package.
-- Parameter form of some methods are different (because JavaScript does not support keyword argument passing).
+- Parameter signature of some methods are different (because JavaScript does not support keyword argument passing).
 - Arithmetic operators are not supported because JavaScript does not support operator overriding.
   Instead you must use corresponding functions or `dtexpr` as explained after.

-### Main Classes
+### Major Classes
-Here introduce 4 main classes.
+Here introduce 4 major classes.
 See JSDoc and python's doc for the detail and other classes.

 #### TimeDelta
 Represents a duration, the difference between two dates or times.